Actor Kal Penn Has Turned Twitter Troll’s Hate Into Nearly $500K For Syrian Refugees [BREAKING NEWS]

 Kal Penn, who is best known for starring in the Harold & Kumar series of films, and his time on the popular series House with Hugh Laurie, is seriously showing the world how to take lemons and make some seriously fine lemonade.
 Many people don’t know that Penn left the series House (his character committed suicide) so that he could take a job in the Obama White House.
 But this weekend, Penn turned a sleight on Twitter from a troll who said Penn, a native of New Jersey, didn’t belong in America, into a massive fundraising opportunity for Syrian refugees.

-Hate and xenophobia has sadly been a theme lately, from a contentious election to a divided country, and even Eric Trump, the son of President Donald Trump, came forward to say that the Trump administration does not want the support of the likes of Klansman, David Duke, says the Inquisitr.
+Hate and xenophobia has sadly been a theme lately, from a contentious election to a divided country, and even Eric Trump, the son of President Donald Trump, came forward to say that the Trump administration does not want the support of the likes of Klansman, David Duke, according to a previous report by the Inquisitr.
 Trump even went on radio to say that the former Klan Grand Wizard Duke deserved a bullet in his head.

 To the dude who said I don't belong in America, I started a fundraising page for Syrian Refugees in your name. https://t.co/NOR5P48fBi pic.twitter.com/jtJOsK9GrU